AP Exclusive: Pesticide maker tries to kill risk study

 "Dow AgroSciences is committed to the production and marketing of products that will help American farmers feed the world, and do so with full respect for human health and the environment, including endangered and threatened species," the statement said.
 "These letters, and the detailed scientific analyses that support them, demonstrate that commitment."

-FMC Corp., which sells malathion, said the withdrawal of the EPA studies will allow the necessary time for the "best available" scientific data to be compiled.
+FMC Corp., which sells malathion, said withdrawal of the EPA studies would allow the necessary time for the "best available" scientific data to be compiled.

-"Malathion is a critical tool in protecting agriculture from damaging pests," the company said.

-Diazinon maker Makhteshim Agan of North America Inc., which does business under the name Adama, did not respond to emails seeking comment.

-Environmental advocates were not surprised the companies might seek to forestall new regulations that might hurt their profits, but said Wednesday that criticism of the government's scientists was unfounded.
+Environmental advocates said Wednesday that criticism of the government's scientists was unfounded.
 The methods used to conduct EPA's biological evaluations were developed by the National Academy of Sciences.

-Brett Hartl, government affairs director for the Center for Biological Diversity, said Dow's experts were trying to hold EPA scientists to an unrealistic standard of data collection that could only be achieved under "perfect laboratory conditions."
+Brett Hartl, government affairs director for the Center for Biological Diversity, said Dow's experts were trying to hold EPA scientists to an unrealistic standard of data collection.

 "You can't just take an endangered fish out of the wild, take it to the lab and then expose it to enough pesticides until it dies to get that sort of data," Hartl said.
 "It's wrong morally, and it's illegal."

-Originally derived from a nerve gas developed by Nazi Germany, chlorpyrifos has been sprayed on citrus fruits, apples, cherries and other crops for decades.
+Organophosphorus gas was originally developed as a chemical weapon by Nazi Germany.
+Dow has been selling Chlorpyrifos for spraying on citrus fruits, apples, cherries and other crops since the 1960s.
 It is among the most widely used agricultural pesticides in the United States, with Dow selling about 5 million pounds domestically each year.

 As a result, traces of the chemical are commonly found in sources of drinking water.
-A 2012 study at the University of California at Berkeley found that 87 percent of umbilical-cord blood samples tested from newborn babies contained detectable levels of chlorpyrifos.
+A 2012 study at the University of California, Berkeley found that 87 percent of umbilical-cord blood samples tested from newborn babies contained detectable levels of chlorpyrifos.

-In 2005, the Bush administration ordered an end to residential use of diazinon to kill yard pests such as ants and grub worms after determining that it poses a human health risk, particularly to children.
-However it is still approved for use by farmers, who spray it on fruits and vegetables.

-Malathion is widely sprayed to control mosquitoes and fruit flies.
-It is also an active ingredient in some shampoos prescribed to children for treating lice.

-"Andrew, I would like to thank you for initially getting the group together and for the fantastic job you've done," Trump said as he signed the order during an Oval Office ceremony.
-The president then handed his pen to Liveris to keep as a souvenir.

-Rachelle Schikorra, the director of public affairs for Dow Chemical, said any suggestion that the company's $1 million donation to Trump's inaugural committee was intended to help influence regulatory decisions made by the new administration is "completely off the mark."
+Rachelle Schikorra, the director of public affairs for Dow Chemical, said any suggestion that the company's $1 million donation to Trump's inaugural committee was intended to help influence regulatory decisions is "completely off the mark."

-"Dow actively participates in policymaking and political processes, including political contributions to candidates, parties and causes, in compliance with all applicable federal and state laws," Schikorra said.
-"Dow maintains and is committed to the highest standard of ethical conduct in all such activity."
+"Dow maintains and is committed to the highest standard of ethical conduct in all such activity," Schikorra said.

 Associated Press reporters Jack Gillum in Washington and Sophia Tareen in East Chicago, Indiana, contributed to this story.